marc-jones/phd_thesis/content/09_appendix_b/appendix_b.md

 expression values as computed by Cufflinks are displayed.}\label{figure:3xx:vil2leaf}
 \end{figure}

-Interestingly, three of the copies exhibit tissue specific responses to the cold treatment.
+Interestingly, three of the copies exhibit tissue-specific responses to the cold treatment.
 The A1, A8, and Ann, and C1 copies all exhibit increases during the vernalization period in the apex (Figure \ref{figure:3xx:vil2apex}), yet show expression decreases in the leaf (Figure \ref{figure:3xx:vil2leaf}).
 As the behaviours of these genes are so similar between the varieties, however, it is unlikely that they directly contribute to the flowering time differences observed between Westar and Tapidor.